contentstack/contentstack-management-javascript/README.md

 ```

 #### Create Entry
-The following code snippet is use to create Entry of specific Content Type into Stack using this SDK:
+You can use the following lines of code to create an entry in a specific content type of a stack through the SDK:
 ```
 var  entry  = {
 	title: 'Sample Entry',